Dasharo/docs/docs/ecosystem/overview.md

   methods.
 We also cover how production interacts with Dasharo Transparent Validation System.
-* Customer Infrastructure - Some customers may have need of replicating part of Dasharo Production process and infrastructure in their own environment, what leads to repositories synchronization, different CI/CD setup and other needs.
+* Customer Infrastructure - Some customers may have need of replicating part of Dasharo Production process and infrastructure in their own environment, which leads to repositories synchronization, different CI/CD setup and other needs.
   This section describe interaction with Customer Infrastructure and what part of Dasharo Production is deployable on customer site.